usnistgov/SpectrumBrowser/README.md

 in knowing how the spectrum is being utilized in various frequency bands around the United States.
 Our initial focus is on the LTE and 3.5 GHz RADAR bands.
 A user of this project  will be able to pick a frequency band of interest and explore the data readings.
+This repository contains the server code.
+Related repositories publish the client (sensor) code.

 This is a joint effort between NIST (CTL) and NTIA (ITS).